Charleston Dirty Birds: GoMart Ballpark

 The Dirty Birds now play their home games at GoMart Ballpark, located on the east edge of downtown Charleston.
 Formerly known as Appalachian Power Park, the ballpark opened on April 14, 2005, and features seating for 4,500 spectators.
-It has twice hosted the South Atlantic League All-Star Game—first in 2009 and again in 2019 showcasing top minor league talent from across the league.
+It has twice hosted the South Atlantic League All-Star Game—first in 2009 and again in 2019.

 Notable alumni

 Several former Charleston players went on to achieve success at the Major League level, including All-Star selections, major awards, and Hall of Fame inductions.

 Ryan Braun, the 2011 National League Most Valuable Player and a six-time MLB All-Star, played for the West Virginia Power in 2005 while in the Milwaukee Brewers organization.

 Michael Brantley, pictured during his tenure with Cleveland, played for the West Virginia Power in 2006 and 2007.